discretize/discretize-guides/builds/revenant/condi-alac-renegade/index.md

   ]
 }}>

 For more variations to suit your needs/Agony Resistance check our [Gear Optimizer](https://optimizer.discretize.eu/).

-If you have a <Specialization name="Soulbeast"/> that has <Skill id="45970"/>, you can play Condi DPS Renegade and take <Item id="91847"/> and <Item id="48916"/>, you want to aim for just over 30% boon duration.
+If you have another class in your party that can provide some <Boon name="Alacrity" /> like a <Specialization name="Renegade" />, <Specialization name="Specter" /> or <Specialization name="Mirage" />, you can play Condi DPS Renegade and provide ~65% <Boon name="Alacrity" /> with <Trait name="righteousrebel" /> or ~43% with <Trait name="lastinglegacy" />.

 If you do not have access to <Item id="91878"/>, use <Item name="Meaty Asparagus Skewer"/> instead.
 </Character>